swasthikmoolya2002/swasthikmoolya2002/README.md

 	    outdoor: ["traveling", "BasketBall","Trekking","Motor-Ride"],
         },
         funFact: {
-            secret: ["I'm an introvert,but im crazy if you get to know me", "bitches XD"], }
+            secret: ["I'm an introvert,but im crazy if you get to know me","XD"], }
     }
 };